roelofjan-elsinga/roelofjan-elsinga/README.md

 ### Welcome 👋

 I'm Roelof Jan from Groningen, The Netherlands.
-I'm a full-stack developer with 7 years of experience building and maintaining websites and platforms.
+I'm a backend developer with 7 years of experience building and maintaining websites and platforms.

 I'm currently working on a few projects:
 - ⚡ [Aloia CMS](https://aloiacms.com): A flat-file CMS for Laravel